Empowering Positive Change

 To view our CQC report please click below to download a copy.

-Insight Platform is part of Blenheim, a leading charity that provides support to drug and alcohol users, their family and carers.
-Blenheim have a number of recovery services running across London providing, free, friendly, non-judgmental, specialised support and treatment.
-To find out more about Blenheim, and its services please visit their website: http://blenheimcdp.org.uk/
+Insight is part of Blenheim, a leading charity that provides support to drug and alcohol users, their family and carers for over 50 years.
+Blenheim has recently merged with Humankind, a charity that is committed to reducing deprivation and exclusion and to improving people’s well-being.
+Click here to find out more about Blenheim, Humankind and its services.

 What we do